jeff4/bionotes.github.io/gen-chem.md

 	* Duplicate genes that are conserved in two branches after speciation are called **orthologs**
 	* Duplicate genes within a single genome are **paralogs**
 	* Orthologs and paralogs are subsets of the larger containing set of homologs
+* Dehydration Synthesis (aka Condensation Synthesis) vs. Hydrolysis.
+See Alberts 5e Fig. 2-64 and 2-65 on p.
+85, Alberts 5e Fig. 2-19 on p.
+57, and JH handwritten notes (8/22/2020)

 ### 10 Steps of Glycolysis